Margaret Sarfo

 Margaret Sarfo (pen name Peggy Oppong, née Odame; 26 January 1957 – 8 May 2014) was a Ghanaian author and journalist.
-She worked with the Graphic Communications Group Limited rising through the ranks to become the Editor of The Mirror.
+She worked for the Graphic Communications Group Limited, rising through the ranks to become the editor of The Mirror.

 Early life and education

 Sarfo was born in 1957 to Daniel Odame and his wife, of Mpraeso, Kwahu, in south Ghana.
 She attended primary schools in Adabraka, Accra, followed by the Okuapeman Secondary School, Akropong in 1971 where she attained the General Certificate of Education (GCE), Ordinary and Advanced levels.

 She enrolled at the University of Ghana in 1979, graduating with a BA (Hons) in English and Russian.
-After a year studying in Russia, she returned to the University of Ghana and obtained a Graduate Diploma and MPhil degrees in Communication Studies...
+After a year studying in Russia, she returned to the University of Ghana and obtained a Graduate Diploma and MPhil degrees in Communication Studies.

 Career

-Mrs Margaret Safo after completion joined the then Graphic Cooperation for her national service.
-She carried out her duties laudably and merited permanent employment as a staff writer in the 2nd January,1987.
-She earned the honor of becoming the Deputy Editor of The Mirror on 14th May,1998 and became the Editor on 2nd January, 2003 in due course.
-Mrs Margaret retired freely from the employment of the Graphics Communications Group in the year 2011 to write and publish her novels.
+Margaret Safo joined the then Graphic Cooperation for her national service.
+She became permanently employed as a staff writer in 1987.
+She became deputy editor of The Mirror in 1998 and editor in 2003.
+Margaret Safo retired from the Graphics Communications Group in 2011 to write and publish her novels, including the following: